Thank you for your interest in Happy Dog Agility

 Below is a description of the various tracks which should help you determine the appropriate class for you.
 You are more than welcome to contact us if you need help deciding on a class.

 This track is for dogs and handlers that have had no previous training.
 Handlers will learn how dogs learn and how to communicate and train them.
 We use positive methods to show the dogs what behavior is acceptable.
-In the advanced foundation classes, communication is further enhanced by teaching more advanced commands as well as using positive reinforcement to teach your dog fun behaviors.
+In the advanced obedience classes, communication is further enhanced by teaching more advanced commands as well as using positive reinforcement to teach your dog fun behaviors.

-- Foundation Class
+- Obedience Class

 - Clicker 1